newrelic/newrelic-agent-control/docs/README.md

 Note that the actual Infra Agent configuration `config_agent` is a variable whose yaml content is saved in a specific file defined by the Agent Type creator through a variable attribute `file_path`.

-Current Agent Types can be found [here](../super-agent/agent-type-registry).
+Current Agent Types can be found [here](../agent-control/agent-type-registry).

-ℹ️ Refer to the [agent type](../super-agent/src/agent_type/README.md) implementation for the full definition of `variables` and `deployment` as well as a development guideline.
+ℹ️ Refer to the [agent type](../agent-control/src/agent_type/README.md) implementation for the full definition of `variables` and `deployment` as well as a development guideline.

 ## Configuration

-### Super Agent Configuration
+### Agent Control Configuration
-Super Agent configuration defines which Agents need to be supervised.
+Agent Control configuration defines which Agents need to be supervised.

-The following Super Agent configuration example shows how to integrate the Infra Agent:
+The following Agent Control configuration example shows how to integrate the Infra Agent:

 ```yaml
 # integrate with fleet control by defining the opamp backend settings